smatechnologies/ibm-i-agent-docs/docs/security/work-management-authority.md

 - *JOBCTL special authority.
   - The IBM i LSAM job scheduler server program puts jobs on hold briefly as it performs certain administration tasks, and then it uses the RLSJOB command.
 It may also need to perform the CHGJOB and CHGACCCDE commands before releasing a submitted job.
 - *SPLCTL special authority (or an equivalent authority to the QPJOBLOG spool file and output queue where job logs will be stored).
   - Spool control special authority, or the equivalent specific authorities, is required for the LSAM server programs to manage the job log spool files resulting from jobs it submits.
-This is required to support the OpCon/xps View Job Output (JORS) function.
+This is required to support the OpCon View Job Output (JORS) function.
-  - Spool control special authority, or the equivalent specific authorities, is required when any job is accompanied by spool file management options that are available on the OpCon/xps Enterprise Manager definition of IBM i job master records.
+  - Spool control special authority, or the equivalent specific authorities, is required when any job is accompanied by spool file management options that are available on the OpCon Enterprise Manager definition of IBM i job master records.
   - Refer to IBM documentation about IBM i for more information on the specific authorities that may be used in place of the *SPLCTL special authority, if this special authority must be restricted.

 ## IBM i LSAM Server Submit Jobs